 On Friday and Saturday June 4th and 5th, temperatures soared into and through the 90s over the entire state, with 100-degree readings common in western Minnesota.
 International Falls recorded a high of 98 F on June 4th, shattering its record for the date, marking the highest temperature ever recorded so early in the season, and also the becoming highest temperature recorded on any date since 1995.
 Over 20 different stations recorded high temperatures of 100 F or higher on one or both of those days.

 Temperatures dropped down ever-so-slightly on Sunday June 6th, leading to 80s in the north and 90s in the central and south, but the humidity began creeping up in the east and south, where residents awoke Monday morning to steamy conditions.
 The heat remained in place through the week, with 90s common throughout the state, broken only in the north and northwest by passing thunderstorms and a meandering cool-air boundary.

 The highest temperatures recorded during the heat wave, mostly observed Friday and Saturday (June 4th and 5th), included 104 F at Warren and Granite Falls; 103 F at Milan, Benson, and Browns Valley; and 102 F at Redwood Falls, Crookston, and Lamberton (among several other stations).
 Benson recorded four high temperatures of at least 100 F during the heat wave; Granite Falls, Marshall, and Milan each recorded three.

 Minnesota has had many historical heat waves that were "worse" than this one on numerous counts.
 However, at many locations, this was the longest and most severe heat wave to occur so early in the season.
-It's not unusual have have several days or more of 90-degree weather during the middle of July, but it is unusual to do so during (or before) the first half of June.
+It's not unusual to have several days or more of 90-degree weather during the middle of July, but it is unusual to do so during (or before) the first half of June.

 Records of note set during June 2021 heat wave: